MiracleUFO/meta-bnb/README.md

 # Metabnb
 ### NOTE:
 Make sure to have internet connectivity while running this app so that icons and fonts will load properly.
+You can also safely connect your Metamask and WalletConnect wallet to test.
 ## Available Scripts

 In the project directory, you can run: